slowernews/wisdom-tldr/README.md

 > *'Never hate people who are jealous of you, but respect their jealousy.
 They're people who think that you're better than them.'*

 > *'Intelligence is the most sensitive trigger point for envy.'*

+> *'Great spirits have always found violent opposition from mediocrities.
+The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Einstein*

 ===
 ###On listening